|Ridiculously easy. Great tasting. And a stunning presentation. As the English would say, "Scrummy!"|

 In a small bowl, add the grated cheese and cream and stir well.
 I just use my fingers.
 Evenly distribute cheese over each breast.
 If desired, grate a bit more (I usually do).
 Tuck in some nibs of garlic.
 Sprinkle with a bit of smoked paprika.

 Place tomatoes on top.
-Sprinkle with a few stems of fresh tomatoes.
+Sprinkle with a few stems of fresh thyme.
 I give them just a sprinkle of olive oil.

 Bake in a 400 F degree oven for 20-30 minutes or until the top is golden.
 Allow to rest 10-15 minutes before digging in.
 This is even better served cold the next day!